On Article One -- (First Amendment): The Establishment Clause

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”
-First Amendment, United States Constitution
+Article One, United States Constitution

 (For Constitutional context, read our treatise on Essential Liberty, the essay “To secure these rights…” on The Bill of Rights, and “A Living Constitution” for a Dying Republic.
 For additional resources, see The Patriot’s Topical Essays page and our Historic Documents page.)